-Are you afraid your DUI charges may affect winning custody of your children?
-In order to avoid penalties or going to jail, you need the best DUI lawyer.
+Are you afraid your DWI charges may affect winning custody of your children?
+In order to avoid penalties or going to jail, you need the best DWI lawyer.

 Learn if your DUI offense can impact your chances of reuniting with your children by reading the post below.